justcoding-dev/csc-boxes/README.md

 inset to the wall thickness, the boxes become stackable.
 See the comments in the script parameters for more details.

+Boxes can have a pocket for inserting labels.
+Deactivate the label pocket by setting

+    label_max_width = 0;

+The pocket is always placed on the wall parallel to and farthest away from the x axis.
+If you want it on another wall, just switch the x and y dimensions of the box.

 ## Getting started

 Download the script, open in OpenSCAD,